emma-wilson/syrf_userguide/nav-studies.md

 ---

 # Studies
-You can see the details of all the studies you have uploaded to SyRF in the studies tab.
+You can see the [bibliographic data](../data-dictionary-bibliographic.html) of all the studies you have uploaded to SyRF in the studies tab.
 To learn how to upload studies or systematic searches, please go to [Systematic Search]({{ site.baseurl }}{% link systematic-search.md %}).